 Garden waste collections take place on the alternate week to the refuse collections for most properties.
 Anyone who is unsure when their waste and recycling collections are due over the Christmas break can either visit the waste pages of the Council’s website (www.fdean.gov.uk/binday), check their annual waste calendar which was posted to households in the spring, or call the customer services team on 01594 810000 during office opening hours.

 Trees need to be presented by 7am on the scheduled collection day.

-Real Christmas trees can also be taken to the local Household Recycling Centres at Oak Quarry (Broadwell) and Hempsted (Gloucester) and placed in the dedicated garden waste bank.
-Both sites are currently operating winter opening hours which are from 10.00am to 4.00pm daily and will be closed on Christmas Day, Boxing Day and New Year’s Day.
-Residents are reminded that Oak Quarry HRC is now closed every Tuesday, with Hempsted HRC closed every Thursday, throughout the year.
+Real Christmas trees, along with excess recycling and refuse, can also be taken to the local Household Recycling Centres at Oak Quarry (Broadwell) and Hempsted (Gloucester) and, in the case of trees, placed in the dedicated garden waste bank.
+In addition to being closed every Tuesday and Thursday respectively throughout the year, the sites, which are currently operating winter opening hours (10.00am to 4.00pm daily), will be shut on Christmas Day, Boxing Day and New Year’s Day.

 – Ends –